glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 There is also a brick called `globaldata`.
 This is a brick that the game always loads, and it includes important basic gameplay elements.
 This includes 47's starter outfits and any outfit you can go into a level with.

-In previous tutorials we directed you to HMBM47's [Hitman 3 Outfits Spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vRDiyiqdRebu0Olvvkr20CDhh6ANxu7FOQZ_O-1YHFN9e6kh0WmpbwDYbfgzevSvc3fO4_4Exu1fmQH/pubhtml#) of game outfits, which, while a really good resource, is also a little outdated.
-If you cannot find an outfit you are looking for in the spreadsheet, try looking in `globaldata`.

 ### Character set

 As we mentioned the outfit brick references a character set.
 Often this is shortened to `CHARSET` in the files.